 Bad Instructors: How They Behave and Why You Should Know

 I'm curious about your experience with bad flight instructors and hope you'll add to this blog with your comments.
 Of course, most flight instructors do a fantastic job.
 I just can't say that LOUD enough: Most flight instructors do a fantastic job.
 But not all do!
 And when they don't, they cause a lot of damage to the flight training industry.
 So I'm curious if you've ever experienced a really bad flight instructor.
 Did this person scream a lot?
 Hit you with a sectional chart?
 Or a "whack" chart?
-Did he or she make calls and text friends while giving you dual?
+Did he make calls and text friends while giving you dual?
 Call you a nasty name?
 Talk about you behind your back while standing in front of you?
 Overcharge you?
 Did this person drink or smoke while flying with you?
 Humiliate you?
 Berate you?
 Belittle you?
-Tell me about what he or she did or didn't do.
+Tell me about what he did or didn't do.
 Spare no details.

 The main reason I'm posting these initial responses to my query is to make sure that anyone interested in flight training recognizes bad instructor behavior and then does something about it.
 Specifically, find another instructor.
-And, if at all possible, give the bad instructor some good feedback on how his or her behavior can rub an entire city the wrong way.
+And, if at all possible, give the bad instructor some good feedback on how his behavior can rub an entire city the wrong way.

 Then again, there's an old Chinese saying that goes as follows: It's better to spend three years looking for a good instructor than spend just three minutes with a bad one.
 This always sounds better when spoken by an older and wise Chinese person, but you get the point, right?